 - Reporter attestation to the above briefing is required before any source data is incorporated in any OTR report.

-- All research is reviewed and approved by one of OTR’s registered Series 24 principals prior to client distribution.
+- All research is reviewed and approved on multiple levels prior to client distribution.

-- OTR is a SEC-registered broker-dealer, FINRA member firm and a California registered investment advisor.
+- OTR is a California registered investment advisor.

-- All OTR employees must attest to participating in the firm’s Annual Compliance Meeting, as required by FINRA.
+- All OTR employees must attest to participating in the firm’s Annual Compliance Meeting.